johncomposed/i.js/README.md

 Built-in variables

 * __base_dir - is a pre-defined variable pointing to i.js base directory.
-* __modules_dir - is a pre-defined variable pointing to directory with i.js module dependencies..

 Use any of the following within i.js cells: